getyourguide/db-rocket/README.md

 The purpose of this project is to keep local python libraries in sync in a notebook.
 Every change in your local machine directly applied to the notebook.
+An example notebook can be found [here](https://dbc-59447477-336d.cloud.databricks.com/#notebook/7054315/command/7054434).

 ## Installing